-This summer squash succotash is a great recipe for using all of the wonderful produce that your garden is producing right now.
+This summer squash succotash is a great recipe for using all of the wonderful produce that your garden produces in the summer.

 While I don't have room for a garden, I am just lucky enough to have a cousin who is a horticultural genius, and grows an amazing variety of fresh produce in her almost cantilevered hillside garden.